GORDON COLLEGE RESPONSE TO SEXUAL MISCONDUCT

 Students, faculty members, staff members, or visitors can approach any member of the Title IX Team with a report of sexual misconduct.
 The first concern will be for the physical safety and emotional wellbeing of the reporting individual.
 The purpose of the initial assessment is to end the sexual misconduct, eliminate a hostile environment, prevent its recurrence and remedy its effects.
 The Title IX Team member will review this policy and the options for an informal or formal resolution.
 If the Title IX Team member concludes that the alleged conduct falls outside the scope of this policy, the complainant may be referred to another campus office.
 The Title IX Officer may consult with the chief of Gordon Police, the Title IX Coordinator, or the vice president for student life.

-When a complaint is received the College will provide appropriate interim action to prevent further acts of misconduct, or safeguard the wellbeing of the complainant, the accused, or the broader campus community while the investigation is in process, and to ensure equal access to the College’s education programs.
-The College will determine the necessity and scope of any interim measure.
-Such measures may include: ensuring access to counseling and medical services; issuing a campus no-contact order; providing alternative work arrangements such as adjusting work schedules or supervisors; providing access to appropriate academic support, such as tutoring or permission to withdraw from or retake a class, or providing alternate living arrangements, or any other remedy that can be used to achieve the goals of this policy.
+When a complaint is received the College will consider whether any interim action is necessary to prevent further acts of misconduct, or safeguard the wellbeing of the complainant, the accused, or the broader campus community while the investigation is in process, and to ensure equal access to the College’s education programs.
+The complainant may request interim measures by contacting the Title IX Coordinator.
+The College will determine the necessity and scope of any interim measure by considering the nature and severity of the allegations, the impact on the complainant, and any other relevant considerations.
+Such measures may include: ensuring access to counseling and medical services; issuing a campus no-contact order; providing alternative work arrangements such as adjusting work schedules or supervisors; providing access to appropriate academic support, such as tutoring or permission to withdraw from or retake a class, transportation assistance, or providing alternate living arrangements, or any other remedy that can be used to achieve the goals of this policy.
 All College personnel are expected to cooperate with whatever interim measures are deemed necessary by the College.

 Even when the College has determined that it can respect a complainant’s request for confidentiality and therefore may not be able to respond fully to an allegation of sexual misconduct, the College will take immediate action to protect the complainant while keeping her or his identity confidential.
 Such actions may include: providing support services, academic support, and providing increased monitoring, supervision, or security.